How to Make the Most of a Small Restaurant Dining Room

 I personally prefer a smaller dining room to a larger one (which makes me think of a cafeteria), however, as a restaurant owner, I was always trying to maximize space by fitting in as many people as possible without sacrificing comfort, customer service or ambiance.
 It may take some finagling, but I’m sure you can decide on a good dining room floor plan that is accommodating to customers and staff.

 Very small dining rooms, while offering instant coziness, can be somewhat of a puzzle when it comes to fitting in all the necessary pieces.
 The dining room, no matter type of concept you are planning, is the heart of your restaurant.
 A typical restaurant dining room design includes seating, wait stations, and storage.
-Read more about setting up a restaurant dining room.

 Select the Right Seating